How can you keep your personal property exempt from seizure in Michigan?

 If you owe a debt or court judgment to a creditor, you need to take action to keep your personal property exempt from seizure in Michigan.
 Under Michigan law, if you owe a valid debt and your creditors have a judgment, they can take your personal property.
 You need to talk to a debt settlement or bankruptcy attorney right away.
 They can help you protect your personal property from creditors and their debt collection efforts.

-A creditor with a valid judgement can file a Form MC 19 (3/13) Request and Order to Seize Property – State of Michigan
+A creditor with a valid judgment can file a Form MC 19 (3/13) Request and Order to Seize Property – State of Michigan

-A creditor can file a Form MC 19 (3/13) Request and Order to Seize Property – Michigan in their debt collection efforts.
+In their debt collection efforts, a creditor can file a Form MC 19 (3/13) Request and Order to Seize Property – Michigan.
 This is once the debt collector has a judgment from the Michigan Courts under state law.
-This can be filed in either the district court or circuit court where the judgment debt was received.
+This can be filed in either the district or circuit court, where the judgment debt was received.
 This property seizure order allows a plaintiff to have a court officer sent to take your personal property to satisfy your debts.
 This can be for both secured debt and unsecured debt.

 A secured debt is like a car loan or mortgage.
-It is a debt that allows the creditor to repossess the secured property due to a lien being placed on it by the secured creditor.
+A debt allows the creditor to repossess the secured property due to a lien being placed on it by the secured creditor.

 Other types of property seizure- bank levy and wage garnishment

-A creditor with a wage garnishment can take up to 25% or your gross income.
-Like the other debt collection methods discussed a wage garnishment involves a credit obtaining a garnishment order from a Michigan court that orders your employer to take a portion of your wages every pay cycle to satisfy their judgment.
+A creditor with a wage garnishment can take up to 25% of your gross income.
+Like the other debt collection methods discussed, a wage garnishment involves a credit obtaining a garnishment order from a Michigan court that orders your employer to take a portion of your wages every pay cycle to satisfy their judgment.

 State of Michigan personal property exemptions